Dwarfobserver/AggregatesToTuples/README.md

  - arity_functions which creates the 'arity_functions.inl' file.
  - single_include which glues together the files in 'include' into a unique header in 'single_include'.

-If you want to use them, they must be built with the cmake on your machine (with the commands above).
+If you want to use them, they must be built with the cmake on your machine.
+To do that, call cmake with -DMAKE_GENERATORS=1 : it will build the generators instead of the tests.

 This project in under construction and lacks features and tests.
 In particular :